Physics with animated colliders

 PHYSICALIZE YOUR ENTITIES

-14. Inside the Behavior Editor drag and drop a Behavior Container on top of the Motion Behavior in order to create a Parrallel Operator with both nodes.
+14. Drag and drop a Physicalize Behavior on top of the Motion Behavior to embed both of them in a Parallel Operator